-The amount of supplementary allowances to all types of pensions and of the funeral grant is identical to that in the general system (see Sections 5.14.-5.16.).
+The amount of supplementary allowances to all types of pensions and of the funeral grant is identical to that in the general system (see Sections 5.14-5.16).

-In 2021, KRUS paid a monthly average of:
+In 2022, KRUS paid out a monthly average of:

-■ ca 7.4 thousand supplementary allowances for double orphans,

-- ca 416 thousand nursing supplementary allowances, including: - 211 thousand supplementary allowances due to reaching 75 years of age, - 205 thousand supplementary allowances due to total incapacity for work accompanied by incapability of independent existence.
+- 7.4 thousand supplementary allowances for double orphans, - ca. 403 thousand nursing supplementary allowances, including: - -201 thousand supplementary allowances due to reaching 75 years of age, - 202 thousand supplementary allowances due to total incapacity for work accompanied by incapability of independent existence.

-In 2021, KRUS paid ca 59 thousand funeral grants.
+In 2022, KRUS paid out 51.7 thousand funeral grants.